Evidlo/remarkable_printer/README.md

 This will install and start the printer service on the reMarkable.

-If you don't have go, you can download and unzip the precompiled binary from the releases page to this directory then run the above command.
+If you don't have go, you can download and unzip the precompiled release from the releases page to this directory then run the above command.

 ## Adding the reMarkable as a printer

 #### Linux (easy)

-Modify printer.conf and change 10.11.99.1 to your reMarkable's address/hostname, then run
+Set `10.11.99.1` to your device's address or hostname.

-    make install_config
+    make install_config host=10.11.99.1

 #### Linux (manual)